kubemq-io/kubemq-go/README.md

 Please visit https://kubemq.io, create an account, get KubeMQ token and follow the instructions to run the KubeMQ docker container in your environment.

 ## Core Concepts
-KubwMQ messaging broker has 4 messaging patterns:
+KubeMQ messaging broker has 4 messaging patterns:

 - Events - real time pub/sub pattern
 - Events Store - pub/sub with persistence pattern